pjdubya/nina-image-data/README.md

 Astrophotography images captured with NINA generally remain locally captured on the device where NINA is running, e.g. a mini PC at the capture site.
 For users who wish to monitor the progress of their imaging session remotely, they may use RDC to view the progress of NINA throughout the night.
 This project helps users who are running Home Assistant to retrieve thumbnail versions of their stretched images and display them in a HA card.

-For those who also want to retrieve other data throughout their session such as current RA/DEC position, meridian flip time, and other useful metrics, please also follow the instructions @diabetic_debate 's provided for setting up MQTT in Home Assistant and Ground Station in NINA:
+For those who also want to retrieve other data throughout their session such as current RA/DEC position, meridian flip time, and other useful metrics, please also follow the instructions @chvvkumar 's provided for setting up MQTT in Home Assistant and Ground Station in NINA:

 https://www.cloudynights.com/topic/902171-nina-status-dashboard-in-home-assistant-via-mqtt/